hantsy/vertx-sandbox/docs/rest.md

-The `pgPool` is a Postgres client to interact with the Postgres database, the API is similar to the traditional Jdbc, but based on the Vertx's `Future`.
-Similar to Java 8 `CompletionStage` or Reactor  `Mono` /`Flux`, Vertx  Future provides limited APIs for transforming  and observing the completed result.
+The `pgPool` is a Postgres client to interact with the Postgres database, the operations  are very similar to the traditional JDBC, but it is based on the Vertx's `Future` API.
+Similar to Java 8 `CompletionStage` or Reactor  `Mono` /`Flux`, Vertx  Future provides very limited APIs for producing, transforming  and observing the completed result in an asynchronous mode.

 > More details about the  Reactive PostgreSQL Client, read [PostgreSQL Client docs](https://vertx.io/docs/vertx-pg-client/java/).

-> Almost all async methods in Vertx , it provides a variant of accepting a `Promise` callback as parameter instead of return a `Future` instance.
-But personally I think the `Promise` is evil if the progress is passed into a sequence of  transitions, thus the `Promise`  will nest another Promise, and so on.
+> Almost all async methods in Vertx it provides a variant of accepting a `Promise` callback as parameter instead of return a `Future` instance.
+But personally I think the `Promise` is evil if the progress is passed into a sequence of  transitions, thus the `Promise`  will nest another `Promise`, and so on.
+It will put yourself in the infinite `Promise` hole.

 Create a method in the `MainVerticle` to produce a `PgPool` instance.